oracle/weblogic-deploy-tooling/README.md

             ModuleType: war
 ```

 The above example shows two important features of the framework.
 First, notice that the `URL`, `PasswordEncrypted`, `user` property `Value` and all `Target` fields contain values that have a `@@PROP:<name>@@` pattern.
-This syntax denotes a variable placeholder whose value is specified at runtime using a variables file (in a standard Java properties file format).
-Variables can be used for any value and even for some names.
-For example, to automate standing up an environment with one or more applications in the Oracle Java Cloud Service, service provisioning does not allow the provisioning script to specify the server names.
-For example, if the application being deployed immediately following provisioning needs to tweak the Server Start arguments to specify a Java system property, the model can use a variable placeholder in place of the server name and populate the variable file with the provisioned server names dynamically between provisioning and application deployment.
+This indicates a variable placeholder whose value is specified at runtime using a variables file.
+See [Model Tokens](#model-tokens) for more information about this and other token types.

 Second, notice that the `jsf#2.0` shared library `SourcePath` attribute value starts with `@@WL_HOME@@`.
 This is a path token that can be used to specify that the location is relative to the location of the WebLogic Server home directory on the target environment.
-This path token is automatically resolved to the proper location when the tool runs.
-The tooling supports path tokens at any location in the model that specifies a file or directory location.
-The supported tokens are:

-- `@@ORACLE_HOME@@` - The location where WebLogic Server and any other FMW products are installed (in older versions, this was known as the `MW_HOME`).
-- `@@WL_HOME@@`     - The location within the Oracle Home where WebLogic Server is installed (for example, the `$ORACLE_HOME/wlserver` directory in 12.1.2+).
-- `@@DOMAIN_HOME@@` - The location of the domain home directory on which the tool is working.
-- `@@PWD@@`         - The current working directory from which the tool was invoked.
-- `@@TMP@@`         - The location of the temporary directory, as controlled by the `java.io.tmpdir` system property.
+See [Model Tokens](#model-tokens) for more information and a list of available path tokens.

 The example above shows the attribute `SourcePath` of the `simpleear` application with a value of `wlsdeploy/applications/simpleear.ear`.
 The prefix `wlsdeploy/` indicates that the resource is located in the archive file in the specified location, and will be deployed to that directory within the domain, in this case `<domain-home>/wlsdeploy/applications/simpleear.ear`.
 See [The Archive File](site/archive.md) for more details about using the archive file.